Having secured a playoff berth last week, the Dallas Cowboys are on the road as they travel to face the Tennessee Titans on Thursday Night Football.

 QB Dak Prescott has completed 69% of his passes with 20 touchdowns in nine games since he returned from thumb surgery.

-He has consistent weapons in the backfield such as Ezekiel Elliott and Tony Pollard, who have combined for 23 touchdowns, and out wide where CeeDee Lamb will have a favourable matchup against a Titans' secondary that has allowed 19 TDs to wide receivers.
+He has consistent weapons in the backfield such as Ezekiel Elliott and Tony Pollard, who have combined for 23 touchdowns, and out wide where CeeDee Lamb will have a favorable matchup against a Titans' secondary that has allowed 19 TDs to wide receivers.

-The Titans are 0-4-1 ATS over their current five-game losing streak and, with the possibility that they may be more focused on next week, this looks like a rare situation where the double-digit road favourite is the sensible bet.
+The Titans are 0-4-1 ATS over their current five-game losing streak and, with the possibility that they may be more focused on next week, this looks like a rare situation where the double-digit road favorite is the sensible bet.